Trump Is Afraid His Tax Plan Is Doomed. He Should Be.

 Things can change in a hurry on Capitol Hill.
 Congressional Republicans have an enormous incentive to just pass something on taxes, so as to remain in their donors’ good graces.
 And the Obamacare repeal push amply demonstrated how little most Republican lawmakers’ “red lines” actually mean.

-Still, the math here – in both the Senate and the budget – looks impossible.
-If the White House wants to get anything passed by early next year – let alone, by the end of this one – it’s going to need to trim its sails soon, and encourage conservative stalwarts to lower their expectations.
+Still, the math here, in both the Senate and the budget, looks impossible.
+If the White House wants to get anything passed by early next year — let alone by the end of this one — it’s going to need to trim its sails soon, and encourage conservative stalwarts to lower their expectations.

 Wisconsin senator Ron Johnson (of all people) appears to see the writing on the wall.
-He’s pushing a “plan B” that would end all taxes on corporate profits, and raise them dramatically on dividends and capital gains.
-While in its present form, Johnson’s proposal is prohibitively expensive and radical, a more modest version of the same scheme (one that lowers the corporate rate instead of abolishing it) has won the support of both left and right-leaning think-tanks in the past.
-This is probably because the plan offers a coherent answer to a genuine policy challenge – namely, how policymakers can encourage companies to operate within the United States, without exacerbating income inequality, as business tax cuts generally do.
+He’s pushing a “plan B” that would end all taxes on corporate profits and raise them dramatically on dividends and capital gains.
+While in its present form, Johnson’s proposal is prohibitively expensive and radical, a more modest version of the same scheme (one that lowers the corporate rate instead of abolishing it) has won the support of both left- and right-leaning think tanks in the past.
+This is probably because the plan offers a coherent answer to a genuine policy challenge — namely, how policymakers can encourage companies to operate within the United States without exacerbating income inequality, as business tax cuts generally do.
 Johnson’s plan could ostensibly solve this puzzle by ensuring that shareholders receive no significant benefit from a large cut in the corporate rate.

 Alas, the White House, and GOP leadership, see Johnson’s efforts as the opposite of constructive.
 They’re keeping their eyes on the (impossibly ambitious) prize.
 All signs point to “so much losing” ahead.